 That’s “academic economics”.

-The other kind of economics is the kind that we all hear about all the damn time.
+The other kind of economics is the kind that we all hear about all the time.
 It’s what I like to call “public policy” economics.
 And it’s ubiquitous.
-Public policy economics is usually talked about by an elected official or a think tank.
+Public policy economics is usually is the less interesting economics elected official or a think tanks deal in.
 It rears its dismissive head when a bunch of economists who spend at least some of their time saying “it depends” in the classroom start saying something very different when asked questions like “is free trade good” in front of congress.
 They say things like, of course it is.
 Everyone agrees.
 And then they recommend policies in support of it.

 Something interesting is actually happening in economic politics right now though.
 When it comes to foreign trade specifically.
 Free trade appears to be the only thing anyone can agree on any more.
 Everyone hates it.
 Except economists that is.
 None of the politicians, at least the ones running for president, appeared to be big fans of our current trade agreements.
 Not the Republicans.
 Not the Democrats.
 And not whatever President Trump is.
 Bernie, Hillary and POTUS 45 all campaigned on pulling out of the Trans Pacific Partnership, the trade agreement that lowers barriers to trade for 12 Pacific nations not named China.